anyc/toolsnstuff/varlog_tmpfs/README.md

 varlog_tmpfs
 ============

-Mounts /var/log as tmpfs and rsyncs log files at startup/shutdown
+Rsyncs log files at startup/shutdown in case /var/log is a tmpfs

 Installation: